kaBeech/advent-of-code-solutions/2017-XXC-Test-Run/README.md

 content is not written with the intention of being readable for anyone besides myself

+- They do contain handy links to the Advent of Code pages for individual Days' challenges though!

 ## app.ts

 Files labelled app.ts will usually be runnable and return that Day's solutions as well as log solution messages to the console.
 They can generally be run from inside that Day's